Mario Mancini: World Wrestling Federation (1984–1992)

 Much like Steve Lombardi, Mancini participated in the debuts of several individual performers and tag-teams in the past, including Randy Savage, King Kong Bundy, Ted Arcidi, One Man Gang, Hercules Hernandez, the original and final versions of Demolition and The Hart Foundation.
-None however was more notable than his match on November 19, 1990 in Rochester NY.
+None however was more notable than his match on November 19, 1990, in Rochester NY.
 There he was the veteran hand in the very first match of the newly arrived Undertaker (called "Kane the Undertaker" that night).
 Mancini would be pinned in a match that aired after Undertaker's WWF debut at the 1990 Survivor Series.

 Mancini competed in a pre-approved match outside of the WWF on May 3, 1985, where he faced and defeated Vance Verron on a Trans World Wrestling Federation event in Newington, CT.
-Back on WWF television, Mario would also compete against Skinner on the latter's WWF debut on July 29, 1991 on WWF Superstars.
-On August 24, 1991 he faced Dibiase for a fifth time, this time falling to the Million Dollar Man on Prime Time Wrestling.
+Back on WWF television, Mario would also compete against Skinner on the latter's WWF debut on July 29, 1991, on WWF Superstars.
+On August 24, 1991, he faced DiBiase for a fifth time, this time falling to the Million Dollar Man on Prime Time Wrestling.
 Mancini was the opponent for Big Bully Busick's debut on the August 25th episode of Wrestling Challenge.
 He closed the year teaming with Paul Perez to face The Nasty Boys on WWF Superstars on December 7, 1991.
 In April 1992 he decided to leave the promotion, just shy of his 26th birthday.

-Paradise Valley Pro Wrestling (2015 - Present)
+Paradise Alley Pro Wrestling (2015–Present)

 Mancini made his first appearance at a professional wrestling event in over two decades when at a fan event run by Joe Bruin in 2014.
 At first he was reluctant to make an appearance, but was informed that he was in the WWE Encyclopedia and was described as "one of the most resilient wrestlers in history".
 Klein eventually convinced Mancini to attend, and he was delighted by the response, including a fan who flew in from Japan just to meet him.
 He was later inducted by Howard Finkel into the New England Pro Wrestling Hall of Fame.